 The Solar Energy Technologies Office is comprised of five subprograms:

-- Photovoltaics – The photovoltaics subprogram works with industry, academia, national laboratories, and other government agencies to advance solar PV.
-This team supports research and development to aggressively advance PV technology by improving efficiency, energy yield, reliability and lowering manufacturing costs.
+- Photovoltaics – The photovoltaics (PV) subprogram works with industry, academia, national laboratories, and other government agencies to advance solar PV.
+This team supports research and development to aggressively advance PV technology by improving efficiency, energy yield, and reliability, and lowering manufacturing costs.
 The office’s PV portfolio spans work from early-stage solar cell research through technology commercialization, including work on materials, processes, and device structure and characterization techniques.

-- Concentrating Solar Thermal Power – The concentrating solar thermal power (CSP) subprogram supports the development of novel CSP technologies that will help to lower cost, increase efficiency, and provide more reliable performance when compared to current technologies.
+- Concentrating Solar Thermal Power – The concentrating solar thermal power (CSP) subprogram supports the development of novel CSP technologies that will help to lower cost, increase efficiency, and provide more reliable performance relative to current technologies.
 These projects demonstrate new concepts in the collector, receiver, thermal storage, heat transfer fluids, and power cycle subsystems, as well as technologies that will lower operations and management costs.
 The CSP subprogram is most interested in transformative concepts with the potential to break through existing performance barriers, such as efficiency and temperature limitations.

-- Systems Integration – The systems integration subprogram works to enable the widespread deployment of safe, reliable, and cost effective solar energy on the nation’s electricity grid by addressing the associated technical challenges and regulatory requirements.
-The systems integration team focuses on the research and development of cost effective technologies and solutions that enable the sustainable and holistic integration of hundreds of gigawatts of solar generation onto the power grid.
+- Systems Integration – The systems integration subprogram works to enable the widespread deployment of safe, reliable, and cost-effective solar energy on the nation’s electricity grid by addressing the associated technical challenges and regulatory requirements.
+The systems integration team focuses on the research and development of cost-effective technologies and solutions that enable the sustainable and holistic integration of hundreds of gigawatts of solar generation onto the power grid.

 - Soft Costs – The soft costs subprogram works to develop strategies and solutions that directly reduce the costs and barriers to solar access and deployment.
 It supports leaders at the local level in developing innovative strategies and solutions that make going solar faster, cheaper, and easier.
 DOE-funded programs build networks to support the development and diffusion of proven and effective programs that establish clear pathways for sustainable solar deployment across the U.S., for the benefit of all Americans.

 - Technology to Market – The technology to market subprogram—also known as Innovations in Manufacturing Competitiveness—investigates and validates groundbreaking, early-stage technology, software, and business models to strengthen early-stage concepts and move them toward readiness for greater private sector investment and scale-up to commercialization.
 Technology to market targets two significant funding gaps: funding of initial proof of concept and the pre-commercial stage.
-The subprogram funds projects that address innovations in solar, energy grid, technology performance, supply chain, and manufacturing.
+The subprogram funds projects that address innovations in solar, the energy grid, technology performance, supply chain, and manufacturing.